 The technology had already a five-year track record in Norwegian waters as the first ever tidal current turbine with permanent connection to a public grid in 2004.
-This smaller prototype has delivered over 1.5 GWh to the grid and shown up to 98% availability during prolonged test runs.
+This smaller prototype has demonstrated more than 17,000 hour’s production track record of which more than 9,500 hours of continuous operation.

 At the end of 2014, ANDRITZ HYDRO Hammerfest received an order from the UK-based tidal development company MeyGen Ltd. to supply three 1.5 MW tidal current turbines for an array under construction in the Inner Sound of the Pentland Firth, Scotland.

 In December 2011 ANDRITZ HYDRO Hammerfest successfully deployed its 1 MW pre-commercial tidal turbine HS1000 at the European Marine Energy Centre (EMEC) in Orkney, Scotland, destined to validate the technology for commercial tidal stream array application’s and has exported more than 1GWh of electrical power to the national grid powering the equivalent of 250 households for a year.